BDC Hamburger Icon

 Open row

-“I need to check that server’s IP host and verify its blacklist reputation,” you said maybe never.
+“I need to check that server’s IP host and verify its blocklist reputation,” you said — maybe never.

-Whether you even understood what that sentence means depends on whether or not you’re a techie.
-Fortunately, we can leave such high-tech lingo to the information technology (IT) professionals in our businesses.
-The tech-savvy on your team should have no problem speaking to one another in what some might think is code.
-But when it comes to office jargon, it’s vital to use terminology everyone in your company can understand — and won’t be annoyed by.
+Whether you even understand what that sentence means depends on if you’re a techie or not.
+Fortunately, we can leave such high-tech lingo to our businesses’ information technology (IT) professionals.
+The tech-savvy members of your team should have no problem speaking to one another in what some might think is code.
+But, when it comes to office jargon, it’s vital to use terminology everyone in your company can understand — and won’t find irritating.

 What is technical jargon?

-For example, experts in the field of cybersecurity might use the phrase “penetration testing” to describe the activities of their co-workers during a “red team exercise” that is subject to the “traffic light protocol.”
-For them, that’s a much shorter way of saying that a designated team of cybersecurity professionals is intentionally trying to break into a client’s computer network as part of a risk assessment.
-They’re doing this to see how vulnerable to attack their client is, and they’ll then share the results of the test with an audience designated by one of four colors.
+• Nontech speak: A designated team of cybersecurity professionals is intentionally trying to break into a client’s computer network as part of a cyber risk assessment.
+They’re doing this to measure their client’s vulnerability to a cyberattack, and they’ll share the results of the test with an audience designated by one of four colors.

-The risks of using technical jargon in nontech settings
+The problem with technical jargon in nontech settings

-As the above example shows, it’s logical for your tech-focused employees to use technical jargon as they go about their everyday work.
-However, every now and again, such terminology breaks out of its original user group and into the wider public.
+Occasionally, highly technical terminology breaks out of its original user group and into the wider public.
 The problem is that it rarely keeps the same meaning once it’s been set free.

 Did You Know?Did you know

-Google campaigned for a long time to try to stop people from using “Google” as a slang term to describe searching the web, particularly when the Google search engine wasn't being used.
-The company wasn't successful, however, and it was added to the Oxford English Dictionary in 2006.
+Google long campaigned to stop people from using "Google" as a slang term to describe searching the web — particularly when the Google search engine wasn't being used.
+The company wasn't successful, however, and the term "Google" was added to the Oxford English Dictionary in 2006.

 Why is office jargon problematic?

-Office culture has for decades been blighted by jargon that has replaced perfectly usable words and phrases in English.
-Phrases like “disrupt,” “leverage,” “paradigm shift,” “synergy,” “touch base,” “drill down,” “think outside the box,” “blue-sky thinking” and “best practices” are now part of the increasingly crowded workplace word map.
+For decades, office culture has been blighted by jargon and buzzwords that have replaced perfectly usable words and phrases.
+Consider the following words and phrases that are now part of the increasingly crowded workplace word map:

 The risks of using office jargon